What is Lending? What are the Types of Lenders?

 The most common lenders are banks, credit unions, and other financial institutions.

-More recently, the term lenders has been expended to refer to less traditional sources of funds for small business loans, including:
+More recently, the term "lender" has been expended to refer to less traditional sources of funds for small business loans, including:

 - Peer-to-peer lenders: borrowing from individuals, through online organizations like Lenders Club.